All Episodes

 They're no different than the regular refs.

-One of the striking or locked out NFL referees, a guy named Bill Levy, and he refereed the Seahawks Steelers Super Bowl earlier this decade that the Seahawks think was given away to the Steelers by bad calls with a refs.
+And he refereed the Seahawks Steelers Super Bowl earlier this decade that the Seahawks think was given away to the Steelers by bad calls with the refs.

-You people think this doesn't happen with the regular referees.
+You people think this doesn't happen with the regular referees?

 It does every week.

-Doesn't Ahmed Hockey Lee ring a bell?
+Doesn't A. Med Hockey Lee ring a bell.

 It happens every week.